github-innersource/innersource-ready-report/README.md

 A GitHub App to enable your Project for Innersource registration.

-The App evaluates a Repo that is 'marked' for InnerSourcing, if it is compliant with certain Repo setting requirements.
+The App evaluates a Repo that is 'marked' for InnerSourcing, for certain Repo setting requirements.

 The App creates an `InnerSource Ready Report` within the Repo, listing all required Repo settings and their compliance.

 In case a Repo is not compliant, the user can *'fix'* the required settings and re-run the compliance check (Issue-Ops Comment: `/check`).

 When all InnerSource requirements are met, the App sends the `InnerSource Ready Report` to a InnerSource registration service.

 ## Process Flow to *InnerSource* a Repo